lkiesow/leihs-wiki/Upgrading-2.9.14-to-3.0.0.md

 You should be able to try leihs 3.0 now:

-        $ cd /home/leihs-3.0.0-alpha.11
+        $ cd /home/leihs-3.0.0
         $ RAILS_ENV=production bundle exec rails s -p 3000

 This starts a server in production mode on port 3000.
 Please keep in mind that in production mode, your Rails server will not serve any assets, so if you visit your server at port 3000 in your browser, you will get a page that looks weird.
 You will either have to start serving static assets through this Rails server by setting `config.serve_static_assets` to `true` in `config/environments/production.rb` or you will have to install an e.g. Apache or nginx server in front of your leihs installation through Phusion Passenger.

 If there were no error messages on the console or in your browser when accessing your leihs installation, you may stop the test server with Ctrl-C.

-# Create a virtual host
+# Creating a virtual host

-Finally, create a virtual host in your Apache configuration that points to `/home/leihs-3.0.0-alpha.11/public`.
+Finally, create a virtual host in your Apache configuration that points to `/home/leihs-3.0.0/public`.
 After enabling the virtual host and restarting Apache, your new leihs installation should now come up at whichever host you configured.

+Now is a good time to insert the settings you copied from your `config/environment.rb` file.
+Log in as an administrator and go to "Settings".
+You should recognize most options there.

 # Cleaning up after ourselves

-## Removing obsolete bits of leihs (compulsory)

-Above, we created a backup copy of `config/application.rb`.
-It's time to copy that back in place:

-        $ cd /home/leihs-3.0.0-alpha.11
-        $ cp config/application.rb.bak config/application.rb

-This will ensure that future upgrades to leihs 3 will not break your configuration.
-In future, you will never have to change `config/application.rb`.

 ## Removing obsolete dependencies (optional)